William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 # Optimized Rekey of Child SAs

 The initiator of an optimized rekey request sends a CREATE_CHILD_SA request with the OPTIMIZED_REKEY notify payload containing the new Security Parameter Index (SPI) for the new Child SA.
 It omits the SA and TS payloads.
-If the current Child SA was negotiated with Perfect Forward Secrecy (PFS), a KEi payload MUST be included as well.
-If no PFS was negotiated for the current Child SA, a KEi payload MUST NOT be included.
+If the current Child SA was negotiated with Perfect Forward Secrecy (PFS), a KEi payload is included as well.
+If no PFS was negotiated for the current Child SA, a KEi payload is not included.

 The responder of an optimized rekey request performs the same process.
 It includes the OPTIMIZED_REKEY notify with its new SPI for the new Child SA and omits the SA and TS payloads.
-Depending on the PFS negotiation of the current Child SA, the responder MUST include a KEr payload.
+Depending on the PFS negotiation of the current Child SA, the responder includes a KEr payload.

 Both parties send their nonce payloads just as they would do for a regular Child SA rekey.